Did Spycops Commit Sex Crimes?

 The CPS cited three bits of case law it considered before making its decision.
 A court decided that Julian Assange’s failure to use a condom after he’d said he would could be rape and should be brought to trial.
 Another case where a man promised to withdraw before ejaculation, but failed to, was also decided as being capable of amounting to rape.
 This gives us an indication of the threshold of criminal sexual deceit.

 If Julian Assange deserves a trial it is risible to say that these police officers do not.
-Is anyone seriously suggesting that their profound, prolonged sexual deception lasting years – in several cases having children – is not worthy of a court case, but they would prosecute Mark Kennedy if he had once failed to use a condom as promised?
+Is anyone seriously suggesting that their profound, prolonged sexual deception lasting years – even having a planned child – is not worthy of a court case, but they would prosecute Mark Kennedy if he had once failed to use a condom as promised?

 Conversely, if Assange had been sent into the civil service by Wikileaks and spent many years in a life-partner relationship with a civil servant, solely as part of a spying operation, he would surely be prosecuted for the personal damage he inflicted.